jordipons/musicnn-training/README.md

 ## Installation:
-Create a python 3 virtual environment and install dependencies `pip install -r requirements.txt`
+Create a python 3 virtual environment and install the dependencies `pip install -r requirements.txt`

 Install tensorflow for CPU `pip install tensorflow` or for CUDA-enabled GPU `pip install tensorflow-gpu`